You’re mostly wrong if you think non-fungible tokens are about weird looking images or GIFs.

 You have been living under a rock if you haven’t heard the word NFT these days.
 The crypto industry is screaming non-fungible tokens from the rooftops.
 Big-name artists are selling NFTs for millions of dollars apiece.

 But not just art, non-fungible tokens (NFTs) have countless applications.
 They are here to make things more transparent and permanent.
-But first:

 What are NFTs?